 Navigating planning regulations and property records can be complicated.
 Rules have changed over time, and it isn’t always obvious whether a property fully complies.That’s why it’s wise to work with a qualified real estate agency.
 We check planning permission, building records, and other documentation before a property goes on the market.
 Our agency carries out these checks for every property, ensuring full transparency and peace of mind for both buyers and sellers.

-It may seem counterintuitive, but this practice protects the seller, because if it’s difficult to find the documents, you have time.
+It may seem counter-intuitive, but this practice protects the seller, because if it’s difficult to find the documents, you have time.
 If there are any problems, you can plan ahead and resolve them.
 This way, you can reach the deed with peace of mind and avoid the risk of losing the buyer or finding yourself in trouble later.

 Contact us today to arrange an appointment, we’ll help you confirm your home’s planning compliance and guide you safely through the sale or purchase process.